rasmi1-ux/Language-Aware-Grasping-in-Open-Scenes/README.md

-# Open World Grasping (OWG) Pipeline
+# LAGOS: Language-Aware Grasping in Open Scenes

 The ability to grasp objects in-the-wild from open-ended language instructions constitutes a fundamental challenge in robotics.
-We propose OWG, an open-world grasping pipeline that combines SAM 2.1 and Qwen-VL to unlock grounded world understanding in three stages: open-ended referring segmentation, physical reasoning for multi-step planning (e.g., removing blockers before grasping), and grasp ranking via VLM-based evaluation.
-This approach enables the system to operate zero-shot via visual prompting, allowing a Franka Emika Panda robot to perceive, reason, and act in complex, unstructured environments without task-specific training.
+We propose **LAGOS (Language-Aware Grasping in Open Scenes)**, an open-world robotic grasping pipeline that combines **SAM 2.1** and **Qwen3-VL** to enable grounded perception, physical reasoning, and action execution from open-ended natural language instructions.

+LAGOS operates in three stages: (1) open-ended referring segmentation, (2) physical reasoning for multi-step manipulation planning (e.g., removing blocking objects), and (3) grasp ranking via vision-language model evaluation.
+The system operates in a **zero-shot** manner via text prompting and enables a **Franka Emika Panda** robot to perceive, reason, and act in complex, unstructured environments without task-specific training.

 ## 📖 Overview

-This repository contains an **open-world grasping pipeline** that:
+This repository contains **LAGOS**, an open-world, language-aware robotic grasping pipeline that:
 * **Segments** objects in an RGB image (SAM2 automatic mask generation).
 * **Grounds** a natural-language query to a target instance ID (Qwen3‑VL).
 * **Plans** a high-level action (e.g., `pick` / `remove`) based on physical reasoning (Qwen3‑VL).